Honors & UW Credit Policies

 AP & IB Policies and Placement Tests

-Advanced Placement (AP) and International Baccalaureate (IB) programs provide excellent preparation for university study.
-These credits may count toward your broader Areas of Inquiry requirements, electives, or Foreign Language credit and help place you accordingly in some classes.
-These credits, however, do not count toward completion of the Honors core curriculum, and AP and IB English scores do not fulfill the UW’s English Composition requirement.
-For information regarding the UW’s AP/IB credit policies for other disciplines, please visit the links below:
+Advanced Placement (AP), International Baccalaureate (IB), and A Level programs provide excellent preparation for university study.
+These credits may count toward your broader UW Areas of Inquiry requirements, electives, or Foreign Language credit and help place you accordingly in some classes.
+These credits, however, do not count toward completion of the Interdisciplinary Honors curriculum, and AP and IB English scores do not fulfill the UW’s English Composition requirement.
+Read on for information about how your AP/IB/A Level credits might impact your course of study at UW.

 Once available, you should be prepared to provide evidence of any AP or IB score reports during your A&O, even if you have sent them to the UW via College Board.
 The UW receives a huge number of score reports, and the matching process can take a while.
 Screenshots or PDF copies of your report is often enough for a department to register you for courses that require AP or IB test scores as entrance requirements.